clojure-goes-fast/clojure-goes-fast.com/content/blog/2018-07-02-latency-tool-jvm-hiccup-meter.md

 That, however, doesn't mean we don't want to know about those delays.
 The knowledge gives the ability to treat, or at least to predict, the lag in your program.
-It is hard to enumerate all possible sources of latency, figure out which exactly influence your program, and then combine them accurately.
+It is hard to enumerate all possible sources of latency, figure out which exactly influence your program, and combine this information accurately.
 Gil Tene from [Azul Systems](https://www.azul.com/) chose a different approach — measure the outer delays from the inside of the program — and released it as a free tool called **jHiccup**.

 ### jHiccup